SageDAO/MemeX-Solidity/README.md

 MemeX is currently based on five contracts:

-* MemeX Token: ERC-20 compatible Token;
+* MemeX Token: ERC-20 compatible Token (only used during tests to have control over the supply);
-* MemeX NFT: ERC-1155 compatible Non Fungible Tokens;
+* MemeX NFT: ERC-721 compatible Non Fungible Tokens;
 * Lottery: Manages all the lottery logic.
 Defines random winners for our prizes and manages boost payments (subscription to increase the user odds).
 Next iteration would integrate with Superfluid stream payments;
-* Stake: manages the MemeX token staking process.
-Awards the users with PINAs, which on this iteration are points needed to enter the lottery.
+* Rewards: manages the MemeX rewards process.
+Awards users holding MEME or providing liquidity with PINAs, which on this iteration are points needed to enter the lottery.
 A future iteration will evolve PINA into an ERC-20 token;
 * RandomNumberGenerator (RNG): adopts the trusted Chainlink VRF (Verifiable Random Function) oracle as a verifiable source of randomness to draw our lottery numbers.

 ## Setup instructions